alibaba-archive/confl/README.md

 [![Build Status](https://travis-ci.org/teambition/confl.svg?branch=master)](https://travis-ci.org/teambition/confl)

-Watch a distributed store and reload configurate.
+Configuration reload with etcd, security storage with vault!

 ## Features

+* Simple API for use
 * Used as a library
+* Care about updates of configuration
-* Auto-Reload
+* Support Auto-Reload method

 ## Getting Started